Author: Julie Buxbaum

 What To Say Next

-This book is heartbreakingly beautiful.
+This book is such a beautiful piece of art.
 There’s just something with the way Julie writes that once you start readjng: you just can’t stop.
 Next thing you notice, you are already falling in love with the characters.

 This book’s not very light, not dark either–What To Say Next is beautiful just the way it is.